This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

-To celebrate, I made mini lemon-raspberry cakes with pistachio buttercream, and decorated them with colorful candy polka dots, stripes, and bows.
-To me, this is a very “SugarHero” dessert—a little time intensive, but playful and colorful and most importantly, fun.
+These mini birthday present cakes are the perfect example of a “SugarHero” dessert—playful, a bit unusual, colorful, and most importantly, fun.
 These sweet little cakes make me want to jump through the screen and simultaneously hug them and eat them, which is maybe the truest statement of purpose I’ve ever written.

-Now can we talk about the cakes for a second?
-Let’s start with the outside.
-All of the decorations are made out of Fruit Roll-Ups or Fruit by the Foot.
+Believe it or not, ALL of the decorations on these cakes are made out of Fruit Roll-Ups or Fruit by the Foot.
 The flowers on top were made using the technique in this excellent tutorial on Wedding Chicks.
-They’re actually really simple, I recommend knocking them out while half-watching Happy Endings reruns.
-(That last part is optional but it makes the time fly.)
+They’re actually really simple and oddly satisfying to put together, and the process goes quickly.

 The polka dots were made using a few sizes of fondant cutters, and the fancy-ish border you see on a few cakes is just how the Fruit by the Foot came.
 At first I was annoyed that they cut designs into it, then I realized that it looked awesome when wrapped around a cake.
 Lemons from lemonade, people.

 The downside of using fruit roll-ups?
 It’s really tough to find a variety of solid-colored Fruit Roll-Ups.
 I don’t know why they have to be so fancy and make all of their candy tie-dyed or marked with “temporary tattoos” or whatever, but finding some of the plain colors was difficult and required too many trips to different grocery stores.